mongodb/docs/source/includes/changelog/atlas-2021.rst

 - Increases the maximum number of provisioned IOPS for clusters ``M140`` and up on |aws| to 64,000 IOPS.

-- Introduces :ref:`embedded data visualizations <billing_visualizations>`
+- Introduces :ref:`embedded data visualizations <billing-visualizations>`
-  on the Billing Overview page and within each invoice.
+  on the :guilabel:`Billing Overview` page and within each invoice.

 - Lowers data transfer rates within the following |aws| regions: